SQL Advanced Notebook

 GROUP_CONCAT — Aggregate Strings

--- list all license plates per station as a comma-separated string
+-- list every license plate per station as a comma-separated string

 SELECT station_code,